 Welding aluminum is different from welding steel in more ways than one.
 The first thing to note is that the properties of aluminum are unlike those of other metals, including carbon steel and low alloy steel.
 This means that it has its own unique properties, which impact how well it will weld with other materials.

-Many people refer to aluminum welded wire as aluminum welding wire.
+aluminum welding wire.
 These two terms are essentially the same, although the latter is more common.
 Aluminum is a metal that can be joined using an arc welder.
 A welding electrode can also be referred to as a welding rod or filler metal, but it's all the same thing: a length of metal that conducts electricity and melts when it comes into contact with an electric current.

 When you're using an arc welder to join materials by melting them together, you need an electrode that melts quickly so that it'll flow into tiny cracks between your parts before cooling again and solidifying.
 If you use an electrode with too high of a melting point for the kind of project you're working on (elements like copper or silver have much higher melting points than aluminum does), then all kinds of bad things could happen—you might not get good penetration between layers; pinholes may form during brazing (a process similar to soldering); or worse yet: if your weld goes cold before everything has been fully melted together properly then hydrogen gas could build up inside those cracks instead!